conan-io/docs/getting_started.rst

     We strongly recommend using :ref:`profiles` and managing them with :ref:`conan_config_install`.

-However, the user can always override the default profile settings in the :command:`conan install` command using the :command:`-s` parameter.
-As an exercise, try building the Encrypter project with a different configuration.
-For example, try building the 32-bit version:
+However, the user can always override the default profile settings in the :command:`conan install` command using the :command:`--settings` parameter.
+As an exercise, try building the Encrypter project 32-bit version:

 .. code-block:: bash